Friday, November 6, 2015

 Having fun at Marina Paraiso

-No, I don’t mean the sandy streets or the quaint little stores scattered around centro on Isla Mujeres, I am talking about your memories of being a child, growing up in Canada or perhaps the United States.
+No, I don’t mean the sandy streets or the quaint little stores scattered around Centro on Isla Mujeres, I am talking about your memories of being a child, growing up in Canada or perhaps the United States.

-Softball on the beach - team sharing mitts (in the air)
+Softball, team sharing mitts (in the air)

 So, where am I going with this?
 Here on Isla Mujeres, it is like stepping back in time.
 Kids are allowed to be kids.
-No safety helmets or tracking devices, no daily schedule of planned activities, just day to day adventures.
+No safety helmets or tracking devices, no daily schedule of planned activities, just day-to-day adventures.

-Fooling around by their families' boats
+Fooling around near their families' boats

 We were in the local grocery store the other day when two young sisters, about six and four, came in holding hands.
 They were on an errand for their mom.
 The girls made their purchase and headed home, about a block away from the store.
+We remember doing errands like that for our moms.

-Some of our favourite local kids fishing - a few years ago
+Some of our favourite local kids fishing

-We think the island teenagers grow up to be more self-sufficient and responsible being allowed more freedom to make their own decisions.
+We think the island teenagers grow up to be more self-sufficient and responsible, being allowed more freedom to make their own decisions.
 We get to see a lot of them as we live near the high school.
-Yes, they all have their status-symbol smart phones but they still flirt, and giggle (the boys) and shriek (the girls).
-They talk, joke, and interact with each other much more than their northern counter-parts.
-The Mexican culture seems to encourage this type of communication and we think it’s great.
-At their homes the local kids are like any other kid, perhaps a little more respectful of their parents, but if Grandma tells you to do something you had better do it.
+Yes, they all have their status-symbol smart phones, but they still flirt, and giggle (the boys) and shriek (the girls).
+They talk, joke, and interact with each other much more than their northern counterparts.
+The Mexican culture seems to encourage this type of communication, and we think it’s great.
+At their homes, the local kids are like any other kid, perhaps a little more respectful of their parents, but if Grandma tells you to do something, you had better do it.
 It’s the norm for grandparents to live with the family and help out with child-rearing.

 Dancing to her own beat.

 So, if you miss the good old days of being a kid without worries, come to paradise, on Isla Mujeres.
+No matter what your age, you can still be a kid here.

 Cheers from paradise!